mlaricobar/Machine-Learning-Engineering-Azure/02. Machine Learning Operations/starter_files/README.md

 ## Key Steps

 ### Authentication
-I used the free 30-days subscription offered by Azure, so I had to do this step and create a Service Principal and associate with the Azure ML Workspace.
+I used the free 30-days subscription offered by Azure, so I had to do this step and create a Service Principal and associate it with the Azure ML Workspace.

 First, I opened a cloud shell from the portal azure and install de Azure ML extension.
 After that, I created the Service Principal (SP).

-Figure 2: Install the Azure ML extension
+Figure 2: Install the Azure ML extension and create SP
 <img src="img/authentication/auth-1.png" width="800">

 Then with the Object Id of the new Service Principal, I allow its access to the workspace.

-Figure 3: Allow the SP access in the workspace
+Figure 3: Allow the SP access to the workspace
 <img src="img/authentication/auth-2.png" width="800">

 ### Automated ML Experiment
 In this step, I created an AutoML experiment to run using the Bank Marketing Dataset which was loaded in the Azure Workspace, choosing **'y'** as the target column.

-I uploaded this dataset into the Azure ML Studio in the *Registered Dataset* Section using the url provided in the project.
+First, I uploaded this dataset into the Azure ML Studio in the *Registered Dataset* Section using the url provided in the project.

 Figure 4: Uploading from the dataset URL
 <img src="img/auto-ml-experiment/automl-exp-1.png" width="800">